JohannesGrosseBoyman/session-notebook/git-cheatsheet.md

+# Web-Challenges Workflow
+		go to the web-challenges (main)
+mkdir (folder session name e.g. css-basic)
+		navigate to the folder of step 2 (e.g. cd css-basic)
+git pull origin (download all the challenges)
+		navigate back to web-challenges (main)
+git add .  - add the files
+git commit -m "Add acomment"  - create a commit
+git push origin main - push to the main branch
+		decide on which challenge you want to work
+git switch -c "challenge folder name"
+code .
+		work on the challenge and finish
+ git add .
+ git commit -m "add a comment"
+ git push origin "challenge folder name"
+ 		do the pull-request on GitHub until merged
+   git switch main
+   git pull origin main

 # For every challenge in your folder (web-challenges) use these git commands:
 git add (challenge folder name)
 git commit -m "message"